 A4: GB 2762-2022 only stipulates the limit requirements for lead in pollen and honey.
 Manufacturers of pollen products or honey products should adopt qualified raw materials and reasonable control measures for compliant production so that the level of contaminants in the relevant products can be as low as possible.

-Q5: How to understand the “edible parts” stipulated in GB 2762-2022 and GB 2761-2017?
+Q5: How do you understand the “edible parts” stipulated in GB 2762-2022 and GB 2761-2017?

 A5: The definition of “edible parts” in GB 2762-2022 and GB 2761-2017 is that the raw materials of food are mechanically removed from the non-edible portion.
-It is emphasized here that the removal of non-edible parts is by mechanical means, excluding non-mechanical means, such as crude vegetable oil (gross oil) processed to obtain refined vegetable oil, evaporation of water, steeping of tea leaves, etc., which do not fall into the category of obtaining edible parts as referred to in the definition.
+It is emphasized here that the removal of non-edible parts is by mechanical means, excluding non-mechanical means, such as crude vegetable oil (gross oil) processed to obtain refined vegetable oil, evaporation of water, and steeping of tea leaves, which do not fall into the category of obtaining edible parts as referred to in the definition.

 Q6: What is the revision of the application principle of “discounting of contaminant limits in dried products”?

 A6: When the standard was revised, specific limits were set for dried products with sufficient data on contamination, such as dried vegetables and dried fruits; and limits were set in the form of dry weight for food products mainly circulating in the market in the form of dried products, such as dried fungus products and dried silver ear products.
-However, dried meat products, dried aquatic products and dried edible fungi do not have sufficient data to support the formulation of the corresponding limit values, and still need to be implemented in accordance with the provisions of 3.5 in GB 2762-2017.
+However, dried meat products, dried aquatic products, and dried edible fungi do not have sufficient data to support the formulation of the corresponding limit values and still need to be implemented in accordance with the provisions of 3.5 in GB 2762-2017.

-GB 2762-2022 adjusts the principle of converting the contaminant limits in dried meat products, dried aquatic products, dried edible mushrooms and other dried products to the following: “Where the limit indicator is required for both the fresh food and the corresponding product, the contaminant limit for the dried product shall be converted from the contaminant limit for the corresponding fresh food by combining it with its dehydration or concentration rate.”
+GB 2762-2022 adjusts the principle of converting the contaminant limits in dried meat products, dried aquatic products, dried edible mushrooms, and other dried products to the following: “Where the limit indicator is required for both the fresh food and the corresponding product, the contaminant limit for the dried product shall be converted from the contaminant limit for the corresponding fresh food by combining it with its dehydration or concentration rate.”
 If the level of contaminants in the dried product is lower than that in the fresh raw material, it can be judged that the limit value is met the requirement.

 If you need any assistance or have any questions, please get in touch with us via service@cirs-group.com.